Nihilantropy/Nihilantropy/README.md

 ---

 **Curiosity**
-Last project was **Cub3D**, a wolderfull dive into the early days of 3D game programming!
+My last project was **Cub3D**, a wonderful dive into the early days of 3D game programming!
 Currently playing **League of Legends** because... why not?!